-Finding: The County did not meet all the requirements to protect Department PI.
+Finding: The County does not have written policy and procedures to protect Department PI.

 CD 11.76.a:

 2) Safeguards.
 To implement appropriate and reasonable administrative, technical, and physical safeguards to protect the security, confidentiality and integrity of Department PI and PII, to protect against anticipated threats or hazards to the security or integrity of Department PI and PII, and to prevent use or disclosure of Department PI or PII other than as provided for by this Agreement.
 Contractor shall develop and maintain a written information privacy and security program that include administrative, technical and physical safeguards appropriate to the size and complexity of Contractor's operations and the nature and scope of its activities, which incorporate the requirements of section 3, Security, below.
 Contractor will provide DHCS with its current policies upon request.